ihsn/DataArchivistGuide/_build/html/_sources/prepData.rst.txt

 | documentation.
 Use the *IHSN Inventory Guidelines and Forms* to    |
 | facilitate this inventory (available at www.surveynetwork.org).    |
 +--------------------------------------------------------------------+

+..
+[2]
+   See section 3 – *Importing data and establishing relationships* for more information on key variables.

+..
+[3]
+   In Stata, this can be done through the use of the *group* function from the *egen* command.
+For example, to create a variable hhid based on a combination of variables *province*, *district*, *ea* and *hhnum*, use the command “egen hhid=group(province district ea hh_num)”.